 Between 2004 and 2013, the annual average unemployment rates for the U.S., Pennsylvania, and Erie County were lowest in 2007 and highest in 2010, with an overall increase over the decade of approximately 2 percent (Figure 4.13-1).
 According to the National Bureau of Economic Research, the most recent recession began in December 2007 and ended in June 2009.
-Compared alongside the recent recession, unemployment rates for the U.S., Pennsylvania, and Erie County were lowest prior to the recession (2004-2007), were highest during and immediately following the recession (2008-2010), and have been trending downward since 2010.
-In 2014, the annual average unemployment rates for Pennsylvania and Erie County were 5.7 and
+Compared alongside the recent recession, unemployment rates for the U.S., Pennsylvania, and

-5.9 percent, respectively7.
+Erie County were lowest prior to the recession (2004-2007), were highest during and immediately following the recession (2008-2010), and have been trending downward since 2010.
+In 2015, the annual average unemployment rates for Pennsylvania and Erie County were 5.3 and 5.4 percent, respectively.
+However, the 2015 data are preliminary and do not include the month of December.